The Harder They Come (soundtrack): Reception and legacy

-In Christgau's Record Guide: Rock Albums of the Seventies (1981), Robert Christgau said the soundtrack "collected the best songs of artists whose music was either unavailable or not rich enough to fill an LP".

-The soundtrack album played a major part in popularizing reggae in the United States and the world beyond, the film itself preventing the genre from remaining an isolated phenomenon in Jamaica.
+The soundtrack became one of the most commercially successful reggae albums of its era, helping introduce songs by Jimmy Cliff, the Maytals, the Melodians, the Slickers, and Scotty to international audiences.
+Its popularity, together with the success of the film, contributed significantly to reggae's breakthrough beyond Jamaica and established The Harder They Come as a cult classic in many countries.
 In 2003, the album was ranked number 119 on Rolling Stone magazine's list of the 500 greatest albums of all time, number 122 in a 2012 revision, and number 174 in the 2020 reboot of the list.
-The album also appears on greatest albums lists from Time and Blender, and was named the 97th best album of the 1970s by Pitchfork Media.
+The album also appears on greatest albums lists from Time and Blender, and was named the 97th best album of the 1970s by Pitchfork.
 In 2024, Rolling Stone named it the 3rd greatest soundtrack of all time.

+In Christgau's Record Guide: Rock Albums of the Seventies (1981), Robert Christgau said the soundtrack "collected the best songs of artists whose music was either unavailable or not rich enough to fill an LP".

 On August 5, 2003, Universal Music Group issued a deluxe edition of the album, with the original remastered and reissued on one disc.
 A bonus disc continued the idea of the original soundtrack itself, compiling additional singles from the early days of reggae, titled Reggae Hit the Town: Crucial Reggae 1968–1972.